FlowFuse/website/src/blog/2024/08/using-amqp-with-node-red.md

 - **Reconnect On Error:** Determines whether the node should attempt to reconnect automatically if it encounters an error.
 This helps maintain communication with the broker even if temporary issues occur.

 - **Exchange Configuration**
-   - **Type:** Choose the exchange type that dictates how messages are routed:
+   - **Type:** Choose the exchange type that dictates how messages are routed such as fanout, direct, topic and headers:
-     - **Topic:** Routes messages based on wildcard patterns in routing keys.
-     - **Direct:** Routes messages with an exact match between routing keys.
-     - **Fanout:** Broadcasts messages to all bound queues.
-     - **Headers:** Routes messages based on multiple header attributes.
    - **Exchange Name:** Name of the exchange where messages will be published.
 This is where the message is sent before being routed to the appropriate queue.
    **Routing Key:** This key is Used to direct messages to the correct queues based on the exchange type.
 It helps specify which queue should receive the message.
    - **Durable:** Specifies whether the exchange should survive broker restarts.
 A durable exchange retains its messages through broker restarts.